 You perceive yourself as either better than or worse than others (known as upward or downward social comparisons).

 When you are overly concerned about what 'they' will think, you are showing, in flying colors, exactly how high/low your self-esteem and leadership strength is.

 As a leader, there has been, and no doubt will be many more, times when people you rely upon let you down or goof up.
 It is a measure of your self-esteem as to how you handle the event.

-A person with low self-esteem will be highly concerned about the opinions of their reference group and less concerned about the person who has made the mistake.
-Consequently if someone goofs up you are more likely to have a volatile reaction.
-You're probably going to be more focused on your own needs, and desires to look good than the needs of the person/(s) whose actions you're embarrassed by.
+A person with low self-esteem will be highly worried about the opinions of their reference group and less concerned about the person who has made the mistake.
+Consequently, if someone goofs up, you are more likely to have a volatile reaction.
+You're probably going to be more focused on your own needs and desires to look good than the needs of the person/(s) whose actions you're embarrassed by.

-With Steve's first thoughts traveling to what others would say ,and their impressions of him, and his angry response to Pierre, you could possibly guess that his self-esteem and leadership skills needs some more work.
+With Steve's first thoughts traveling to what others would say, and their impressions of him, and his angry response to Pierre, you could guess that his self-esteem and leadership skills need some more work.

-If Steve had higher self esteem and leadership skills, his response might be more useful for finding a solution, (sure he'd still be disappointed and probably frustrated).
-He may have avoided the waste of time, and energy, being caught up in the negative emotions of anger and embarrassment, and worrying about saving face.
+If Steve had higher self-esteem and leadership skills, his response might be more useful for finding a solution.
+Sure, he'd still be disappointed and probably frustrated.
+However, he may have avoided the wasted time and energy being caught up in anger and embarrassment and worrying about saving face.

-In fact, he may have been able to work with Pierre to understand what caused him to have wobbly feet, and may have even been able to help him overcome his fears and begin the new job!
+He may have been able to work with Pierre to understand what caused him to have wobbly feet.
+He may have even been able to help him overcome his fears and begin the new job!